christopherota/ViennaGUI/README.md

 **Installation**
 <br>
-Before running vienna_guiV5.py script ensure the following have been installed:
+Before running vienna_guiV6.0.py script ensure the following have been installed:

 - ViennaRNA package 2.4.7 & up
 - Python 3.9.7 & up
 - Pillow  9.0.1
-- Ghostscript 9.54.0 &up
+- Ghostscript 9.54.0 & up

+*All other modules should be current in Python base package.

-Ensure that all executables have been updated prior to running the script and that the vienna_config_v1.py file is in the same directory.
+Ensure that all executables have been updated prior to running the script and that the vienna_config_v2.py file and all supporting files are in the same directory.

 ***********************Warning***************************
 The ViennaRNA - RNAfold GUI creates a tmp folder in the